gvlsq/node-file-upload/README.md

-# Image upload in Node.js
+# Image upload in Node.js with TypeScript

 This web server implements image upload using Node.js with TypeScript.